-Following the completion of the fourth cycle of the Federal National Council (FNC) elections, the UAE has reached a new stage of Tamkeen, the country’s political empowerment program announced by the UAE President His Highness Sheikh Khalifa bin Zayed Al Nahyan in his 34th National Day speech in 2005.
+Following the completion of the fourth cycle of the Federal National Council (FNC) elections, the UAE has reached a new stage of Tamkeen, the country’s political empowerment program announced by the late H.H.
+Sheikh Khalifa bin Zayed Al Nahyan in his 34th National Day speech in 2005.

 This year’s elections built on the achievements of the three previous election cycles in 2006, 2011, and 2015.
 Their success is attributed to the unwavering support and guidance of the UAE leadership that has helped ensure compliance with international best practices across all stages of the electoral process.

 The strong participation of voters nationwide and overseas testifies to the high level of political awareness among Emiratis and their keenness to fulfill their national duty.
 The country has taken proactive measures to empower its citizens and boost their confidence in the role of FNC in communicating their requirements to the decision makers and identifying effective solutions that enhance people’s happiness and well-being.